eclipse-theia/theia-website/src/docs/blueprint_download.md

 ## Downloads

 NOTE: Eclipse Theia Blueprint is **currently in beta**.
-While we are continuing to make improvements and add functionality, we welcome and value your feedback.
-Help us make Theia even better, by sharing your experience and suggestions [here](https://github.com/eclipse-theia/theia/discussions).
+While we are continuing to make improvements and add functionality, we welcome and value your feedback (see below).

 <table cellspacing="25">
   <thead>